unloggedio/documentation/docs/selective_logging.md

 - `onComplete`.

 !!!
 Tip "Deployment Strategy"
-	The frequency logging is a recommended starategy for deploying your application with SDK in production and pre-production environments.
+	The selective logging is a recommended starategy for deploying your application with SDK in production and pre-production environments.
 There should be a moderate frequency counter process wide. **Stable classes/methods** that are called many times should have extremly high counter values. **Experimental classes/methods** should have a lower counter value to log a wider range of traffic.